-It is essential to ensure your company's imputation credit account is in credit of 31 March 2023.
-If it isn't, you could face a 10% imputation credit account debit penalty.
+It is essential to ensure your company's imputation credit account is in credit of 31 March 2024.
+You could face a 10% imputation credit account debit penalty if it isn't.

-To help resolve this, consider accelerating terminal tax or provisional tax payments prior to their due dates.
+Consider accelerating terminal tax or provisional tax payments prior to their due dates.